Calm54/Tasks/Q4./Steps.md

 These flags instruct the compiler to enable profiling and generate profiling data during the build.

-4. Configure the project using CMake by running the following commands in your terminal:
+4. Configure the project using CMake by running the following commands in your terminal;

 ```
-bash

 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Profile ..